ACCA Registered

 What Expenses Can OnlyFans Creators Claim?

 Every legitimate business expense reduces your taxable profit.
 A £1,000 expense saves you £200-£400 in tax depending on your rate.
 The key rule: expenses must be "wholly and exclusively" for business.
 Mixed-use items must be apportioned.
+For a detailed breakdown of every deductible expense with worked examples, read our complete guide to content creator tax deductions.

 Equipment & Gear